DiSSCo/dissco.github.io/Digitisation/SpecimenImageCapture/DigitisationStation.md

 ## Herbarium Sheet Imaging Station - Royal Botanic Garden Edinburgh

-This section describes set-up for a herbarium sheet imaging station that is used at the Royal Botanic Gardens Edinburgh (RBGE).
+This section describes the equipment for a herbarium sheet imaging station that is used at the Royal Botanic Gardens Edinburgh (RBGE).

 ### Hardware
 The digitisation stations at RBGE consist of a camera, lightbox and copy stand, which is set up alongside a computer.\